liu-qilong/college-beamer/README.md

 ### Step 1: Get the files

-To get the files, you can fork & clone the repository to your disk.
+To get the files, you can fork & clone the repository to your computer.

 Alternatively, you can open the templates' Overleaf webpages and click `Open as Template`.